-The student will sit an on-line examination that will demonstrate the student's ability to carry out drug calculations within the field of practice that will be recorded as a pass/fail (pass mark set at 100%).
+The student will sit an on-line examination that will demonstrate the student's ability to carry out drug calculations that will be recorded as a pass/fail (pass mark set at 100%).
 The examination will normally take one hour under exam conditions, but students will be permitted to take up to two hours if necessary.